 State Department of Education.
-Based upon previous responses by SDE, we anticipate any expenses associated with reviewing and approving district consolidation plans and the required reporting requirements can be managed within the agency's current appropriations.
-Therefore, we expect this section of the bill will have no expenditure impact on the agency.
+SDE indicates that any expenses associated with reviewing and approving district consolidation plans and the required reporting requirements can be managed within the agency's current appropriations.
+Therefore, this section of the bill will have no expenditure impact on the agency.